Thermostatic radiator valves

 TRV Location

 The placement of thermostatic radiator valves is crucial for accurate temperature regulation.
 The TRV should be in an area where it can easily detect the room temperature without interference from heat sources.
 Avoid installing it near a radiator, stove, or in direct sunlight.
-This ensures that the TRV can effectively control the room temperature without being affect by local temperature fluctuations.
+This ensures that the TRV can effectively control the room temperature without being affected by local temperature fluctuations.

 It is best to avoid direct sunlight or locations near windows, as this can cause the sensor to misread the room temperature.
+Also note that a TRV should not be installed on the radiator in the same room as the main room thermostat, as both devices will attempt to control the room temperature simultaneously, which can lead to unpredictable behavior and poor efficiency.

 Radiator Type and Compatibility